enthought/mayavi/docs/source/mayavi/application.rst

         - Holding down "SHIFT" when doing this will pan the scene -- just like the middle button.

-        - Holding down "CONTROL" will rotate about the camera's focal point.
+        - Holding down "CONTROL" will rotate around the camera's axis (roll).

         - Holding down "SHIFT" and "CONTROL" and dragging up will zoom in and dragging down will zoom out.
 This is like the right